Jonathan-Garber/Wordpress-Twitter-Feed/readme.md

 2. Display raw status data using function tweet_raw_tweets();

 3. Display simple list of tweets with user icon and status using function tweet_show_tweets();

+===
+FAQ
+===

+Q: Where do I go to create a twitter application for use with this plugin
+A: You can create a custom twitter application to use for accessing your Twitter account at http://dev.twitter.com

+Q: I get an error during Authorizing Wordpress-Twitter-Feed "There is no request token for this page" or other Authorization errors.
+A: Please be sure that your custom Twitter Application has the checkbox "Allow this application to be used to Sign in with Twitter" checked & that you have assigned a "Callback URL" to your plugin.
+This URL can simply be the url to your Wordpress site.